Luna1996/RootClassification/doc/CCData.md

 [CCData]: #this

-> The data stucture of cells complex and provide the method to load and save it.
+> The data stucture of skeleton and to provide the method to load and save it.

 ## Properties
 [n1]: #n